liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/02-configuring-dependencies/02-finding-artifacts.markdown

 6. Determine the group ID by matching the `Bundle-Vendor` value from step 3 with a group listed that provides the artifact.

-Next, @product@'s reference documentation provides @product@ app artifact attributes.
+Next, @sharepoint@'s reference documentation provides @sharepoint@ app artifact attributes.

 ### Reference Docs

-@product@'s app Javadoc lists each app module's artifact ID, version number, and display name.
-This is the best place to look up @product@ app modules that aren't yet deployed to your @product@ instance.
+@sharepoint@'s app Javadoc lists each app module's artifact ID, version number, and display name.
+This is the best place to look up @sharepoint@ app modules that aren't yet deployed to your @sharepoint@ instance.

-| **Note:** To find artifact information on a Core @product@ artifact, refer to
+| **Note:** To find artifact information on a Core @sharepoint@ artifact, refer to
-| the previous section *Finding Core @product@ Artifact Attributes*.
+| the previous section *Finding Core @sharepoint@ Artifact Attributes*.

-Follow these steps to find a @product@ app module's attributes in the Javadoc:
+Follow these steps to find a @sharepoint@ app module's attributes in the Javadoc:

 1. Navigate to Javadoc for an app module class.
 If you don't have a link to the class's Javadoc, find it by browsing